Camp4 is fully reader supported. We may earn a small commission from qualifying purchases through our links at no additional cost to you. Learn More.

 Whilst doing research and testing these heaters, we could not find anyone put any emphasis on the stability of the heater.
 However, this is actually one of the most important aspects to consider and the design is something you always need to keep in mind.
 Not only does the heater need to look aesthetically pleasing, but also it should be functional.

-The design can vary from heater to heater, especially since the heaters are constantly adapting with modern technology.
-The one-directional heaters can generally heat the room, but they are pointed in one specific direction.
+The design can vary from tent heater to heater, especially since the heaters are constantly adapting to modern technology.
+One-directional heaters can generally heat the room, but they are pointed in one specific direction.
 The multi-directional heaters will heat up the room for the full 360-degrees and should offer you a little more functionality.

 As for the stability, the heaters that can heat in multiple directions are generally considered more stable.
 Having a stable heater is important and you won’t have to deal with the tip over a feature or even potential hazards when the features do not activate.
 While many people do not take this seriously as one of the top heaters, we have learned through experience how important I can actually be.